Are you looking for cool things to do in Zaragoza, Spain?

 10 Things To Do in Zaragoza, Spain

-Considered one of the oldest castles in Spain, Palacio de la Aljaferia was built in the 11th-century by a Muslim ruler.
-In the 12th-century, it became the Palace of the Kings of Aragon.
+Considered one of the oldest castles in Spain, Palacio de la Aljaferia was built in the 11th century by a Muslim ruler.
+In the 12th century, it became the Palace of the Kings of Aragon.
 With its picturesque architecture, the castle was expertly restored.
 Today, it is home to Aragon’s regional Parliament.
 All tours are available every day.

 When we say Gothic, this cathedral would be the best representation of what Gothic is.
 La Seo del Salvador is also a huge cathedral, because of its size, you will be amazed when you get inside to find other smaller chapels.
 You will also see stunning stone works and carvings that make this cathedral more beautiful.

 This museum is a must-visit when you’re in Zaragoza.
 You don’t need to be religious at all to admire this place.
-For as long as you love art, you’d definitely enjoy seeing colored glasses, and religious relics.
+For as long as you love art, you’d enjoy seeing colored glasses, and religious relics.
 These beautiful works of art are enough reason to visit Museo de Los Faroles y Rosario de Cristal.

-If you’re a fan of sculptures then you should include this place to your bucket list.
+If you’re a fan of sculptures then you should include this place on your bucket list.
 Pablo Gargallo is known as the master of Bronze casting.
 By visiting this place, you will see his collections of sculptures that are truly magnificent. \

 Monasterio de Piedra is the perfect park for a relaxing walk.
 Have peace of mind while looking at the stunning waterfalls.
 Not only that, but you’ll also find a historic monastery on your trip to this park.
 This place is truly a hidden gem.
 Located 105km from Zaragoza, your trip will be all worth it.

 A good place to visit in your spare time.
 There are a lot of things to do since it has restaurants, cafes, shops, and boutiques.
-During the evening, the view is really stunning as you look at beautiful street lights and the night market is a must-see.
+During the evening, the view is stunning as you look at beautiful street lights and the night market is a must-see.

-Enjoy a trip by a lift to see stunning views of the city and the river at the top.
-If you’re not afraid of heights, then this place is really recommended.
+Enjoy a trip by lift to see stunning views of the city and the river at the top.
+If you’re not afraid of heights, then this place is recommended.
 Another good thing is, it’s not too expensive so you don’t have to worry about the price.

 Puente de Piedra is an old Roman bridge.
 If you love taking pictures, then you shouldn’t miss this one.
 With its awesome view of the river, it also has a unique design that is very picturesque.
 It is advisable to visit in the early morning or evening.

 Visiting this place would be worth it as you will learn a lot about history and you’d be able to see plenty of arts and exhibitions.
-This beautiful Renaissance patio is small but definitely a must-visit.
+This beautiful Renaissance patio is small but a must-visit.

 Sample Weekend Itinerary to Zaragoza, Spain

-La Seo del Salvador – This Gothic cathedral will leave you in awe on the first day of your trip in Zaragoza.
+La Seo del Salvador – This Gothic cathedral will leave you in awe on the first day of your trip to Zaragoza.
 With its marvelous design and magnificent architecture, this cathedral will surely give you a glimpse of Zaragoza, Spain.

 Basilica de Nuestra Senora del Pilar – Your Zaragoza getaway won’t be complete if you will not visit this enormous and popular cathedral.
-Be prepared to see beautiful murals, and architecture that this cathedral has to offer.
+Be prepared to see the beautiful murals, and architecture that this cathedral has to offer.